-- a. ruma' uih b. ruma' kuh c. ruma' kudih house 1SG.NOM house 1SG.GEN house 1SG.POSS 'my house' 'my house' 'my house' - d. duih ruma' 1SG.POSS house 'my house' (elicitation, fieldnotes) - ❖ The function of the pronouns is (seemingly) the same in the pairs above.
-Hence, NOM and GEN pronouns constitute DIFFERENTIAL MARKING in these contexts. - ❖ This leads to the question of what motivates the differential use of NOM and GEN pronouns and what differences in interpretation emerge? - ❖ The rest of the paper will address this specifically in relation to the alternation in the expression of UV actors in (10), leaving other contexts for future research.
+- a. ruma' uih b. ruma' kuh c. ruma' kudih house 1SG.NOM house 1SG.GEN house 1SG.POSS 'my house' 'my house' 'my house' - d. duih ruma' 1SG.POSS house 'my house' (elicitation, fieldnotes) - ❖ The function of the pronouns is (seemingly) the same in the pairs in (5)-(9).
+Hence, NOM and GEN pronouns constitute DIFFERENTIAL MARKING in these contexts. - ❖ This leads to the question of what motivates the differential use of NOM and GEN pronouns and what differences in interpretation emerge? - ❖ The rest of the paper will address this specifically in relation to the alternation in (5), leaving other contexts for future research. - Note that the GEN pronoun is a clitic, whilst the NOM pronoun can be stressed and may be free-standing in other contexts (e.g. pre-verbally).
+However, both NOM and GEN are seemingly clitics in the post-verbal context in (5) (Hemmings 2016).

-4. Differential Marking and Information Structure
+3. Differential Marking and Information Structure

-- ❖ Differential marking is the non-uniform marking of grammatical arguments. - ❖ It is known to be affected by SEMANTIC FACTORS and INFORMATION STRUCTURE:3 - ➤ In some languages, differential marking is related to animacy, referentiality and definiteness (Aissen 2003, Bossong 1985, de Swart 2007) - ➤ In some languages, differential marking is related to properties of event semantics, e.g. volitionality, control, affectedness (Naess 2004) - ➤ In some languages, differential marking is related to topicality and focus (Iemmolo 2010, Dalrymple and Nikolaeva 2011) - ❖ DIFFERENTIAL OBJECT MARKING is often linked to topicality (Dalrymple and Nikolaeva 2011): - (15) Tundra Nenets - a.
-Non-topical object xasawa ti-m xada° /xada°da man reindeer-ACC kill.3sg.subj kill.0bj.3sg.subj
+- ❖ Differential marking is known to be affected by SEMANTIC FACTORS and INFORMATION STRUCTURE:2 - ➤ In some languages, differential marking is related to animacy, referentiality and definiteness (Aissen 2003, Bossong 1985, de Swart 2007) - ➤ In some languages, differential marking is related to properties of event semantics, e.g. volitionality, control, affectedness (Naess 2004) - ➤ In some languages, differential marking is related to topicality (Iemmolo 2010, Dalrymple and Nikolaeva 2011)

+(10) Tundra Nenets

+a.
+Non-topical object